 severityThreshold | HIGH |

-That's it.
-The orchestrator downloads the code, fetches the latest commit hash, discovers the architecture, runs all audits, pushes reports, and consolidates.
+The orchestrator downloads the code, fetches the latest commit hash, discovers the architecture, runs all audits, triages findings through the relevance filter, and consolidates.
 The output directory is automatically extended with the repo name and commit hash: ASVS/reports/airflow/da901ba.

 To audit a subdirectory of a large repo: